El Gato Negro: Francisco "Pancho" Guerrero

 The second and current El Gato Negro, Francisco Guerrero is a social worker by day and a vigilante by night.
 The citizens of Southwest Texas believe Francisco to be the original El Gato Negro, returning once again to rid Texas of evil.
 Prior to becoming the new El Gato, Francisco was growing tired of the increasing crime rate in his hometown of Edinburg, Texas.
 The final straw being the death of his friend, Mario, a border patrol officer who was overpowered and murdered by several drug-runners.
 Deciding to take action, with the permission of his grandfather, Francisco adopted the moniker of El Gato Negro and operated as the Nocturnal Warrior for several months, successfully fighting against crime.
 Despite being popular with the citizens of his community, El Gato Negro is constantly being hunted by local law enforcement led by police Captain Miguel Bustamonte, Francisco's best friend and Mario's older brother.

 Antonio Trujillo

 A former member of the EZLN in the Mexican state of Chiapas, Antonio emigrated to Edinburg, Texas, United States, along with his wife Rosarita, where they both struggled to adjust to their new lives.
 Fortunately, social worker Francisco Guerrero helped to get the couple settled in their new home and gain citizenship.
 Antonio later landed a job at a local mechanic shop, eventually becoming an owner of his own establishment Taller Trujillo.
-Francisco confided with his friend his identity as El Gato Negro, and in return for his help, Antonio constructs much of the tools he needs to fight crime.
+Francisco confided with his friend his identity as El Gato Negro, and in return for his help, Antonio is considered to be a "tech tool" and constructs much of the tools he needs to fight crime.